-(IAI PHY 912) Heat, thermodynamics, electrical fields, potential, resistance, capacitance, and inductance: RC, RL, RLC circuits, and Maxwell's equations.
-Prerequisites: credit in PHY 141 and MAT 129 with a grade of C or higher, or placement; placement out of CCS 098.
+(IAI PHY 912) Electrical fields, potential, resistance, capacitance, and inductance: RC, RL, RLC circuits, Maxwell's equations, electromagnetic radiation, and geometric optics.
+Prerequisites: credit in PHY 141; credit in MAT 129 with a grade of C or higher, or placement; placement out of CCS 098.